Join a committee

 Our members are nominated and elected annually by the membership at the Society’s Annual General Meeting, which is held in association with the Annual Meeting every December.

-If you would like to be nominated for council, please complete the Council Nomination Form and return it to the BES by 20 May in any given year.
+If you would like to be nominated for council, please complete the Council Nomination Form and return it to us by 20 May 2017 in any given year.
 If you would like to know more about being a Council member you are very welcome to contact our Executive Director, Hazel Norman.